History & Context

 Ever since its initial conception, one of the main features of the program has been the focus on highly talented students with a good GPA.
 European partner institutions were then sought out where research is carried out at a sufficiently challenging and stimulating level for such top students.
 These institutions also had to guarantee a high quality program, another basic characteristics of the program.

-Partners were found in the eight of the best research universities on mainland Europe:
+Partners were found in the best research universities on mainland Europe:

 Unique study opportunities